“STABAT MATER” BY KARL JENKINS

 Embark on a choral and orchestral journey to solace…

-On Friday 12 October 2018, VOX Cape Town staged its largest musical project yet.
+On Friday 12 October 2018, VOX Cape Town staged its most ambitious musical project yet.
 In collaboration with two other local choirs, Stadskoor Tygerberg and the Robertson-based Cantique Chamber Choir, almost 100 singers and 25 instrumentalists joined forces to present a contemporary setting of the “Stabat Mater” by Karl Jenkins in the magnificent acoustic of St George’s Cathedral, Cape Town.

 This setting of the “Stabat Mater” was written by Welsh composer Karl Jenkins just ten years ago in 2008.
 The text meditates on the suffering of Mary (and, by extension, mothers everywhere) during the crucifixion of Jesus Christ; the title of the work is taken from the first line of the choral text: “Stabat Mater dolorosa” (“The sorrowful Mother was standing”).

 Over the centuries, this text has been set to music by Pergolesi, Haydn, Rossini, Dvořák and Arvo Pärt, amongst others.
 The setting by Jenkins comprises an eclectic fusion of tone colours and musical scales from both Middle-Eastern and Western traditions, giving fresh expression and intensity to the medieval text.